By Tim Lambert

 Horse racing was carried on for centuries before the 18th century but at this time it became a professional sport.
 The Jockey Club was formed in 1727.
 The Derby began in 1780.

 For the well off card games and gambling were popular.
 The theatre was also popular.
-In the early 18th century most towns did not have a purpose-built theater and plays were staged in buildings like inns.
+In the early 18th century most towns did not have a purpose-built theatre and plays were staged in buildings like inns.
 However, in the late 18th century theatres were built in most towns in England.
 Assembly rooms were also built in most towns.
 In them, people played cards and attended balls.
 In London, pleasure gardens were created.

 Moreover, a kind of cricket was played long before the 18th century but at that time it took on its modern form.
 The first cricket club was formed at Hambledon in Hampshire about 1750.